Procedure Sexual Harassment of Students Prohibited

 - Notice of any provision in student conduct policies and procedures that prohibits false statements or submitting false information.

-Investigation of a Title IX Formal Complaint
+2. Investigating a Title IX Formal Complaint

-The district’s investigation of a Title IX complaint must:
+The District’s investigation of a Title IX complaint must:

 - Include a prompt and thorough investigation into the allegations in the complaint.

 - Ensure that the District bears the burden of proof and the burden of gathering evidence sufficient to reach a determination regarding responsibility for the alleged sexual harassment.
 The District may not access, consider, disclose, or otherwise use a party’s records that are made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting or assisting in their professional capacity and made and maintained in connection with the provision of treatment to the party unless the District obtains the party’s voluntary, written consent to do so.

 - Provide an equal opportunity for the parties to present witnesses, including fact and expert witnesses, and other inculpatory and exculpatory evidence.